Yeet

 Yeeting

-By yeeting $tBERA into the prize pool, you enter a competition where the last yeet wins the entire pool.
+By yeeting $tBERA into the prize poolarrow-up-right, you enter a competition where the last yeet wins the entire pool.
 Additionally, there’s a smaller lottery pool that gets shared among 10 lucky players who yeeted $tBERA before the round ended.
 Each yeet counts as one ticket.

 The game ends when the timer hits zero, but with every yeet, the timer resets to 1 hour.
 So, for the game to end, a full hour must pass without a single yeet.